pablem/pablem/README.md

 #   Hello 👋
-##  my name is Pablo, i'm Electronic Engineer in training
+##  my name is Pablo, i'm Electronic Engineer in training and Programmer